Two children taken to hospital as roof ripped off bus in crash

 Two children have been taken to hospital after the roof was ripped off a bus in a crash.

-The double-decker was heading to Saffron Walden in Essex on Thursday morning when it was in collision with a car at Clavering.
+The double-decker was heading to Saffron Walden in Essex on Thursday morning when it was in collision with a car in Clatterbury Lane, Clavering.

 The 446 service also collided with a low tree branch during the crash, which caused the damage to the roof.